FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 The main reason to define low tier countries are to collect enough technical metrics to be sure that changes are safier and you continue rollout on other countries.

-Less safiest option but from analytics the most reliable option it is start gradual opening for all world countries from 5%-10%.
+Less safest option but from analytics the most reliable option it is start gradual opening for all world countries from 5%-10%.
 Depends on installs and update trend of your product.
 In this case you can control speed of installs target and will collect reliable analytics.

 ## general advice: